ジェルメディウムを使った転写テクニック

 11. Final Step

-Since I wanted to give it a more antique touch, I applied a thin layer of Gel Medium mixed with another color and lightly tapped the surface with a rag to achieve a more aged look.
+Since I wanted to give it a more antique touch, I applied a thin layer of Gel Medium mixed with another color and lightly tapped the surface with a towel to achieve a more aged look.

 The transferred image on the board has a different texture and color from the printed image, so this technique would open up the possibilities of creating different spaces and designs on the flat surfaces.